disclose/dioterms/core-terms-bbp.md

 - Report any vulnerability you’ve discovered promptly;
 - Avoid violating the privacy of others, disrupting our systems, destroying data, and/or harming user experience;
 - Use only the Official Channels to discuss vulnerability information with us;
-- Provide us a reasonable amount of time (at least [disclosure_window] from initial report, or after the issue is remediated - whichever comes first) to resolve the issue before you disclose it publicly;
+- Provide us a reasonable amount of time (at least [disclosure_window] from the initial report) to resolve the issue before you disclose it publicly;
 - Perform testing only on in-scope systems, and respect systems and activities which are out-of-scope;
 - If a vulnerability provides unintended access to data: Limit the amount of data you access to the minimum required for effectively demonstrating a Proof of Concept; and cease testing and submit a report immediately if you encounter any user data during testing, such as Personally Identifiable Information (PII), Personal Healthcare Information (PHI), credit card data, or proprietary information;
 - You should only interact with test accounts you own or with explicit permission from the account holder; and